The Misconceptions of Us: Dream Girl – The Misconceptions of You

+The album's opening track, "Spoiler", contains the titles of songs included in both albums, connecting the two parts.
+As the song's title suggests, it provides a spoiler for what is to come.
 "Dream Girl" was produced by Hyuk Shin and his team of composers, Joombas Music Factory.
 They described the song as "an acid electro funk song".
 It is written by Jun Gandi and composed by Hyuk Shin, Jordan Kyle, Ross Lara, Dave Cook, DK, and Anthony "TC" Crawford.
 The song has a fuller sound, featuring electric guitars among various other synths and the beat is very diverse and complex with a lot of tempo changes.
 The song is described as the most "Shinee-like song" in the album and tells about how the five boys meet their dream girl that only appears in their dreams, and disappears in reality.
+"Hitchhiking" is about a journey through time and space in pursuit of love.
+"Punch Drunk Love" compares falling in love to losing consciousness after being hit by a punch.
+"Girls Girls Girls" resembles a song from a musical, while "Aside" tells a story of unrequited love.
+"Beautiful" features a catchy hook, evoking a "bright" and "cheerful" atmosphere.
+"Dynamite" is about melting the cold heart of a lover with love that is hot like dynamite.
+"Runaway" expresses excitement about making a new start.